Arnold Bruggink: Club career

-Born in Almelo, Overijssel, Bruggink started his professional career at FC Twente, where he became the club's leading goalscorer in the 1995–96 season.
+Born in Almelo, Overijssel, Bruggink started his professional career at Twente, where he became the club's leading goalscorer in the 1995–96 season.

 He joined PSV Eindhoven in 1997, winning the Dutch Talent of the Year award in 2000.
 He also won three league titles and two Supercups with the club, as well as appearing in the UEFA Champions League.

-After six seasons in Eindhoven, he moved to Spanish club RCD Mallorca in 2003, where he played in the UEFA Cup.
+After six seasons in Eindhoven, he moved to Spanish club Mallorca in 2003, where he played in the UEFA Cup.

-Bruggink moved back to his homeland after just one season joining SC Heerenveen.
+Bruggink moved back to his homeland after just one season, joining Heerenveen.
 He spent two seasons playing for them in the Eredivisie and in two successive UEFA Cup campaigns, before again heading abroad when he joined German side Hannover 96 in 2006.
 He left the club after his contract was not renewed at the end of the 2009–10 season.

 He rejoined Twente, only to finish his career after one season.